FROG Conservation Project

 Youth Engaged Stewardship (YES!) is a project that contributes to Youth Outdoor Pathways – a network of organizations concerned with the meaningful engagement of youth in the outdoors including the Cienega Watershed.
 Formed in 2011, CWP and many educational, environmental, governmental, and youth organizations are mapping out what pathways lead to significant involvement, advocacy, skills enhancement, and leaders among youth in the outdoors.

 In partnership with the Bureau of Land Management, the Cienega Watershed Partnership received a grant from the Arizona Game and Fish Department to pilot test a group of teen leaders in assessing and managing an area on the Las Cienegas National Conservation Area.
 The YES! pilot project occurred in May 2012.
-The program received additional funding for a second successful year in 2013.
+The program received additional funding for two more successful years in 2013 and ’14.

 –>> Find out more about YES! – Youth Engaged Stewardship